singularian/chess16/README.md

 	1 King    (K)
 	16 Pawns  (P)

-This is an alternative piece list with 1 less queen (1 is replaced by a bishops) and 5 bishops.
+This is an alternative piece list with 1 less queen (1 is replaced by a bishop) and 5 bishops.

 	4 Rooks   (R)
 	5 Bishops (B)